d0whc3r/vue-auth-plugin/README.md

 # :key: Vue Auth Plugin

-A simple authentication library for Vue.js using typescript
+A simple authentication and authorization library for Vue.js using typescript

 Inspired in [@websanova/vue-auth](https://github.com/websanova/vue-auth)